 To Believe – Confessing in truth

 But this offer of ‘living water’ threw the woman into a crisis.
 When Jesus told her to get her husband he was purposefully causing her to recognize and admit her sin – to confess it.
 We avoid this at all costs!
 We prefer to hide our sins, hoping no one will see.
 Or we rationalize, making excuses for our sin.
 But if we want to experience the reality of God leading to ‘eternal life’ then we must be honest and admit our sin, because the Gospel promises that:

 If we claim to be without sin, we deceive ourselves and the truth is not in us.
 9 If we confess our sins, he is faithful and just and will forgive us our sins and purify us from all unrighteousness.1 John 1:8-9

 For this reason, when Jesus told the Samaritan woman that

 God is spirit, and his worshipers must worship in the Spirit and in truth...John 4:24

-By ‘truth’ he meant being truthful and authentic about ourselves, not trying to hide or excuse our wrong.
+By ‘truth’ he meant being truthful about ourselves, not trying to hide or excuse our wrong.
 The wonderful news is that God ‘seeks’ and will not turn away worshipers who come with honesty like this – no matter how impure they have become.